Ideraldo/Ideraldo/README.md

 College 👨‍🎓: Bachelor of Information Systems student.

-2022 Goals 📑: Learn more about Backend and Mobile development.
+2023 Goals 📑: Learn more about Backend and Devops.